-Kassav’ is a Caribbean-Martinican band formed in Paris in 1979.
+Kassav’ is a Caribbean band formed in Paris in 1979.
 Kassav’ produced zouk music, known for its fast, rhythmic carnival style, and have released over 20 albums collectively.
 An additional 12 albums were produced by its band members.
 Kassav’s zouk was born from experimenting with an eleven-piece gwo ka unit: two lead singers, tambour bélé, ti bwa, biguine, African styles, and musical méringue style with full use of MIDI technology.
-The French Antilles’ Kassav’ pushed Caribbean music to a new level by recording in the new digital format.
+Kassav’ pushed Caribbean music to a new level by recording in the new digital format.

-Béatrice Martin is a francophone Canadian singer songwriter and pianist, better known by her stage name Cœur de Pirate (which translates as Pirate Heart).
+Béatrice Martin is a francophone Canadian singer, songwriter and pianist, better known by her stage name Cœur de Pirate (which translates as Pirate Heart).
 Most of her songs are in French and she has been credited with “bringing la chanson française to a whole new generation of Quebec youth.”
 Her debut album rose to the top five in France in 2009, led by her smash hit single, “Comme des Enfants.”
 Coeur de Pirate fuses piano, keyboard, and acoustic elements, and is often classified under the genre of indie pop.

 Sniper is a French hip-hop band from Val-d’Oise, a commune near Paris.
 The group’s two main members are Tunisiano (Bachir Baccour) and Aketo (Ryad Selmi).
 The band’s career started in 2001 with the release of their first album, Du rire aux larmes (From Laughter to Tears).
 In their music, Sniper mixes dark humor and linguistic wit, while simultaneously engaging in more political subjects, as demonstrated in their track “Pris Pour Cible.”
 Their songs address socio-political concerns that underpin the modern Francophone world: racism, poverty, immigration, unemployment, and failed relationships.
 In 2003, Sniper released Gravé dans la roche (Carved in Stone) which focuses on the Israeli-Palestinian conflict.

 As part of the younger generation of French musicians, Isabelle Geffroy, stage name Zaz, is helping to reshape the music scene in France.
 Zaz started out as a busker in the Parisian quarter of Montmartre and is now widely known across France, as well as Europe.
-Her top single, “Je veux,” sits on her 2010 debut album and became an instant international earworm.
-This French singer and songwriter mixes soul, acoustic, French classical styles, and gypsy jazz to craft new musical flavors that are full of emotion.
+Her top single, “Je veux,” sits on her 2010 debut album and became an instant international hit.
+This French singer and songwriter mixes soul, acoustic, French classical styles, and gypsy jazz to craft new musical tones that are full of emotion.
 With a fan base spanning from China to North America, her music has topped the charts not only in France, but also in Belgium and Germany.

 Probably the most famous French rock band, Noir Désir originates from Bordeaux and had major hits throughout the ’80s, ’90s, and 2000s.
 The band’s first EP, Où Veux-Tu Que J’Regarde, was released in 1987.
 Two years later, Noir Désir released their first full-length album, Veuillez Rendre l’Âme.
-By the time their second album, Du Ciment Sous les Plaines was released in 1990, Noir Désir developed a harder, more punk-rock-inspired style.
+By the time their second album, Du Ciment Sous les Plaines, was released in 1990, Noir Désir developed a harder, more punk-rock-inspired style.
 To this day, their songs remain a firm element in the French musical landscape.